prometheus/docs/content/docs/specs/native_histograms.md

 never be represented explicitly.
 The only cost is the additional zero element at the beginning of the custom values list.)

-The last custom value MUST not be `+Inf`.
+The last custom value MUST NOT be `+Inf`.
 Observations greater than the last custom value go into an overflow bucket with an upper boundary of `+Inf`.
 This overflow bucket is added with an index equal to the length of the custom values list.